This information is intended for use by health professionals

 No studies were performed that covered fertility and early embryonic development.
 Reproduction toxicity studies, with dosing from implantation up to late stage pregnancy, showed no effects on mothers and fetuses.
 The exposure of the rat fetus was approximately four times that received by the human fetus during intravenous infusions in women.
 Animal studies have shown inhibition of lactation as expected from the inhibition of action of oxytocin.

-Atosiban was neither oncogenic nor mutagenic in in vitro
+Atosiban was neither oncogenic nor mutagenic in in vitro and in vivo tests

 Hydrochloric acid concentrate